skynav/ttt/README.md

  * Error if unknown element in some SMPTE-TT Namespace is specified.
  * Error if unknown attribute in some SMPTE-TT Namespace is specified on any element.
  * Error if SMPTE-TT Namespace attribute specified on element where it is not explicitly permitted.
+ * Error if SMPTE attribute is empty, all whitespace, or whitespace padded (unless explicitly permitted).

 ## Verification Model